SQLDaveott/GettingAndCleaningDataCourseProject/Codebook.md

 Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Below is the readme file from the study’s dataset with changes appended for the course assignment.
+Below is the readme file from the studyâ€™s dataset with changes appended for the course assignment.

 ==================================================================
 Human Activity Recognition Using Smartphones Dataset